Juubes/sandwich-factory/README.md

 # Known problems

-The API gateway is the bottleneck and a one-point-of-failure.
-Normally I'd trust this responsibility for a more robust platform but for the moment this will do.

 A lot of the microservices could have been replaced with serverless functions for more abstraction and efficiency.

 There's no SSL certificates for anything.
 The system works on localhost for testing purposes.

-The API endpoints are hardcoded.
+Most of the URL's are hardcoded.

-The localhost URL has been replaced with `local.gd`.
+The localhost URL has been replaced with `*.local.gd`.
 It's a DNS service that maps to localhost.

+There's no data persistence; sessions, orders and all other data will be gone once the service is restarted.

 # About RabbitMQ